-"Something to make you forget.
-For a little while."
+"Something to make you forget for a while."
 She held her hand higher.
-"Taste it."

 "I don't need witchcraft."

-"If that were true you would not be here."
+"If that were true you wouldn't be here."

 Someone touched her bare arm.
 It felt very good.
 Someone else was in the bed with her, she realized.
-Who was this woman?
-Porphyria was not sure, but the touch of her hand was soft, and warm, and sensual.
+Porphyria didn't recognize the woman, but the touch of her hand was soft, and warm, and sensual.

 Porphyria closed her eyes again.
-She felt the other woman removing her last few underclothes but did not object.
+She felt the other woman removing her last few underclothes and didn't object.
 The sensation of silk against her skin was thrilling.
-Once naked she stretched like a cat.
+Once naked, she stretched like a cat.

 She forgot that Hester was there as soon as her hands went away, and then when she was touched again she experienced the surprise of finding another occupant in the room all over again.
 When Hester kissed her she pondered the sensation of another pair of lips, decided that she liked it, and responded in kind.

 Hester was momentarily alarmed when Porphyria's strong arms wrapped around her as tightly as they could.
-For a second she feared she would not be able to breathe.
+For a second she feared she couldn't breathe.
 Porphyria's tongue darted into Hester's mouth, and then she bit Hester's lower lip.
 Her hands pawed Hester's undergarments and Hester only just managed to slip out of them before they were torn.
 Both women tumbled naked across the bed, limbs entwined.
 The night turned hot.